 Example: 1-я Новокузьминская улица → 1st Novokuzminskaya Street, 3J Street → улица 3J.

-- Do not use transcription for single-letter street notation.
+- Do not transcribe single-letter street notation or administrative division units.

 - You should give a full translation to names of items that belong to the “places” category, don't have a proper name, and use their item type instead.

 For example: unnamed flower shop, official name Цветы → Flowers.

 - If the item name consists of two parts containing numerals, then in the translation, both parts are given in the nominative case.
 The numeral in the additional part is entered without a suffix.

 - Official, Russian: 4-й переулок 1-й улицы or 1-я улица, 4-й переулок

 If an item name contains an abbreviation that has no commonly recognized equivalent in Russian, leave the abbreviation in its original form when translating it (write it using Latin characters).